uma-email/poc/README.md

-# Electronic Records Storage, Exchange and Retrieval System
+# Electronic (Health) Records Storage, Exchange and Retrieval System

 A prototype implementation of the [authorization-enhanced-mail-system][1] draft proposal, working as a proof of concept.